metadata-research/yamz/README.md

 10.  create a config.py file in the root directory using the example in the /stubs directory

+Make sure to specify both orcid and google credentials and the username and password of the database you created.
+You can get these credentials here for [google](https://console.cloud.google.com/apis/credentials) and from orcid under the developer tab in your profile.
+[Sandbox](https://console.cloud.google.com/apis/credentials)

 11. set the FLASK_APP variable